loomts/ape-dts/docs/en/consumer/http_consumer.md

 Refer to [tutorial](/docs/en/tutorial/mysql_to_http_server_consumer.md)

-ape_dts starts as an HTTP server, pulling Snapshot/CDC data from MySQL/Postgres and cache it in memory.
+ape_dts starts as an HTTP server, pulling CDC data from MySQL/Postgres and cache it in memory.

 Consumers can pull and consume data from ape_dts via API, the data format is Avro, same to [MySQL -> Kafka](/docs/en/consumer/kafka_consumer.md)

+Snapshot task is NOT supported since it is more convenient to query data through SQL and consume.

 # Api